coldplaybarcelona/coldplaybarcelona.github.io/README.md

-Coldplay Research Barcelona is a school project on academic research by professor Dr. Francesc Pérez
+Coldplay Research Barcelona is a school project on the latest technological academic research on concerts by professor Dr. Francesc Pérez